hazemayman/MHblossom/README.md

 Password: test123
 ![image](https://user-images.githubusercontent.com/64710994/174628570-ec977687-5b8e-47de-add5-492a8e02f557.png)
 4. Go to the location of xampp folder on your PC then, go to htdocs folder.
 Download the project code here and extract the folder.
-5. Open the cmd and install pip install mysql-connector-python.
-6. Open the databse folder and run the databse.exe application.
+5. Open the databse folder and run the databse.exe application.
 This is the database of MH Blossoms.
 ![image](https://user-images.githubusercontent.com/64710994/174628592-357b1ea7-5991-4a9f-9581-039e79ad8bf9.png)
+6. Open the config file and change the username and password to the username and password you created.
+Then, open each php page and change the username and password as well.
+Skip this step if you created the new user with the credentials mentioned above.
 7. Now, everything is set up.
 To open the project, type http://localhost/MHBlossoms/home/home.php in your browser.
 The homepage should open.